TwinFocus Capital Partners

+History

+The company was started in 2006 by twin brothers Paul and Wesley Karger.

 In October 2018, TwinFocus opened its London office in Mayfair, an affluent area in the city's West End.
 In early 2019, TwinFocus helped its founding European client, Markerstudy Group, facilitate the £185 million acquisition of Co-op Insurance.
 Shortly thereafter, the firm introduced formal M&A and real estate advisory services for its global ultra-high net worth client base.

 TwinFocus is also present in Latin America and Asia, working with entrepreneurs with substantial cash holdings.
 The company's main competitors in Asia include Morgan Stanley, Merrill Lynch, and Goldman Sachs.